mspnp/aks-secure-baseline/11-gitops.md

 1. _From your Azure Bastion connection_, test cluster access and authenticate as a cluster admin user.

    The following command will force you to authenticate into your AKS cluster's control plane.
 This will start yet another device login flow.
 For this one (**Azure Kubernetes Service AAD Client**), log in with a user that is a member of your cluster admin group in the Azure AD tenet you selected to be used for Kubernetes Cluster API RBAC.
 Also this is where any specified Azure AD conditional access policies would take effect if they had been applied, and ideally you would have first usef PIM JIT access to be assigned to the admin group.
-Remember, the identity you log in here with is the identity you're performing cluster management commands (e.g. `kubectl`) as.
+Remember, the identity you log in here with is the identity you're performing cluster control plane (Cluster API) management commands (e.g. `kubectl`) as.

    ```bash
    kubectl get nodes